canonical/ubuntu-frame/docs/how-to/packaging-iot-gui/migrating-a-windows-application.md

 If you want to learn how to install pre-built applications such as [wpe-webkit-mir-kiosk](https://snapcraft.io/wpe-webkit-mir-kiosk), [mir-kiosk-kodi](https://snapcraft.io/mir-kiosk-kodi/), or [Scummvm](https://snapcraft.io/scummvm), follow their official installation and configuration guides.

-If you are new to Ubuntu Core, we recommend reading our [getting started document](https://documentation.ubuntu.com/core/getting-started/).
+If you are new to Ubuntu Core, we recommend reading our {doc}`getting started document <core:tutorials/build-your-first-image/index>`.
 If you want to learn about building custom Ubuntu Core images, you could find information on the [snapcraft docs](https://snapcraft.io/docs/the-gadget-snap).

 ## Requirements